 While skilled nursing is a comprehensive, high-quality option for seniors needing a higher level of medical care after a major surgery or illness, nursing homes are for seniors with less specialized or serious medical care needs.
 Some services offered by a nursing home can include:

 - Medication monitoring

 - Personal care (including dressing, bathing, and toilet assistance)

 - General care (using oxygen, catheter care, eye drops, vitamins, stretching, etc.)

 - 24/7 emergency care

 - Scheduled transportation

 According to the Centers for Medicare and Medicaid Services (CMS), the average stay in skilled nursing is 28 days.
-While a study by the National Planning Council found the average length of stay in a nursing home is 835 days.
+While a study by the National Planning Council found the average length of stay in a nursing home is two years or more.
 The goal of skilled nursing is to rehabilitate and improve symptoms so the patient can return home or to a lesser-care facility like a nursing home.

 Another thing to consider is Medicare doesn’t typically pay for a stay in a nursing home, but it will pay for post-acute care or rehab while your loved one recovers from a major illness, injury, or surgery at a skilled nursing facility.